krafit/wpisnotwp.com/README.md

 ## How can I get in touch?

-Ping @glueckpress on the WordPress Slack, or on Twitter.
+Ping @glueckpress on the WordPress Slack.